 HIT funds stand for the Hometown Investment Trust fund that became a new source and a platform to make a connection between investors and projects in their own locality.
 The platform provided a sharing space for personal knowledge and interests.
-As per Yoshino and Kaji (2013), projects preferred as per individual investors and the investments are made through internet services.
+As per Yoshino and Kaji (2013), projects are preferred per individual investors and investments made through internet services.

 Information by HIT funds was provided by local banks to start using the information.
 The projects got a serious approach and if it was performed well and received properly by individual investors then banks started to grant loans for such projects.

 As we know, renewable energy projects are long-term, and they are considered to be risky became a sustainable adventure for many investors who could trust the HIT funds and the money was assured and trusted that it will be used in the benefit concerning the long-term profits.

 The approach led to an alternative financial vehicle other than banks to venture into solar and wind energy where it got expanded to Cambodia, Vietnam, and Peru.
 Even the Thailand government, Malaysia’s central bank, and Mongolia are showing a keen interest in such an opportunity.

 Source:- Handbook of Green finance.